jlleongarcia/jlleongarcia/content/blog/oss-photo-management.md

 2. Home HDD
 3. Cloud

-The typical **read and write speeds*8 for different interfaces are as follows:
+The typical **read and write speeds** for different interfaces are as follows:

 | Interface | Read Speed (MB/s) | Write Speed (MB/s) |
 |---|---|---|